Hamsters That Bite – Why Did My Hamster Bite Me!

 Ron Hines DVM PhD

-Hamsters and rats do not require vaccinations.
-But that does not mean they can not occasionally spread diseases.
+Hamsters and rats do not require vaccinations and none are approved for use in them.
+But that does not mean that hamsters cannot on occasion spread diseases.
 Be clean.
-To see what other wildlife receive in the way of vaccinations, click on the ark.
+To see what other non-domestic animals receive in the way of vaccinations, click on the ark

 You are probably reading this because you or your child was just bitten by a hamster – It happens all the time.